adventuregamestudio/ags/Windows/README.md

 Alfont 1.9.1 sources already come with MSVC projects.
 The ones in our own fork are already set up to have distinct configuration with /MD and /MT compilation flags.
 You need to build only static library project for AGS.

-Static library built with /MD is expected to be named alfont-md.lib, and one with /MT named alfont-mt.lib.
+Static library built with /MD is expected to be named alfont_md.lib, and one with /MT named alfont_mt.lib.

 ### OGG, Theora and Vorbis